What are pleural plaques?

 If you have been diagnosed with pleural plaques which have been described as ‘extensive’ and breathing tests (lung function/spirometry) indicate you have a ‘restrictive lung pattern’, in the absence of another medical condition, it might be possible to recover compensation on your behalf.

-In these instances, with the aid of your lung function/spirometry report our Solicitors would be prepared to further investigate your particular case and we would invite you to call us today.
+In these instances, with the aid of your lung function/spirometry report Experienced Industrial Disease Solicitors would be prepared to further investigate your particular case and we would invite you to call us today.

 Most incidences are identified after a chest x-ray which usually displays those more noticeable and pronounced plaques which have become calcified.
 As pleural plaques are normally without symptoms their diagnosis is often made incidentally during other investigations often for an unrelated reason.